Rip Current Statement issued for Kings (Brooklyn), Southeast Suffolk, Southern Nassau by NWS - NewsBreak

 Rip Current Statement issued for Kings (Brooklyn), Southeast Suffolk, Southern Nassau by NWS

-Effective: 2021-09-24 15:56:00 EDT Expires: 2021-09-24 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you enter the surf zone, always have a flotation device with you and swim near a lifeguard.
+Effective: 2021-09-24 05:29:00 EDT Expires: 2021-09-24 21:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you enter the surf zone, always have a flotation device with you and swim near a lifeguard.
 If caught in a rip current, relax and float, and do not swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and yell or wave for help.
-Target Area: Kings (Brooklyn); Southeast Suffolk; Southern Nassau; Southern Queens; Southwest Suffolk HIGH RIP CURRENT RISK NOW IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Dangerous rip currents. * WHERE...Southern Nassau, Southern Queens, Kings (Brooklyn), Southeast Suffolk and Southwest Suffolk Counties. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
+Target Area: Kings (Brooklyn); Southeast Suffolk; Southern Nassau; Southern Queens; Southwest Suffolk HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents. * WHERE...Southern Nassau, Southern Queens, Kings (Brooklyn), Southeast Suffolk and Southwest Suffolk Counties. * WHEN...Through this evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
 Anyone visiting the beaches should stay out of the surf.
 Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov

 Comments / 0